 In the Communities

 We support a variety of career planning and training programs.
 To prepare the next generation, we offer summer/co-operative student opportunities as well as provide support for trades and apprenticeships.
-In 2014, we hired 264 university and college students for summer/co-operative work terms and, of those students, more than 65 received permanent employment.
+In 2015, we hired 197 university and college students for summer/co-operative work terms and, of those students, 36 received permanent employment.

 University of Calgary’s Schulich School of Engineering